 Fellow of the Institute of Managers and Leaders (FIML)

 We consider the emergence of design innovations in process, emerging around the form of polyarchy.
 This is done by using a case study of innovation conducted by a production organization’s project that was embedded in and hosted by a bureaucratic public institution, the Australian Broadcasting Corporation (ABC).
 The research reported here was part of a larger project comparing the BBC and ABC’s use of different modes of organization.
 It focused mainly on the organization designed to deliver a six-part television series, The Code.
 The innovative process of Scribe, the organization in question, in producing the story is a good example of idea work being instituted in a polyarchic design process.
 Scribe represents a new organizational design characterized by a polyarchic structure, which is soft and decentralized, with strict and relatively insuperable social and symbolic boundaries.
 This results in a project-based organization to coordinate collective innovation that is curated by making the writer also the creative director or showrunner.
 The research contributes further to exploring organizational idea work, through prioritizing creativity and innovation by an explicit positioning of a product and collaborative generative idea work.

-Burdon, SW, Mooney, G & Kang, K 2018, 'Where Everybody Knows Your Name: Lessons in Innovation from the High-Tech Sector', Journal of Innovation & Business Best Practice, vol. 2018, no. 2018.View/Download from: UTS OPUS or Publisher's site
+Burdon, SW, Mooney, G & Kang, K 2018, 'Where Everybody Knows Your Name: Lessons in Innovation from the High-Tech Sector', Journal of Innovation & Business Best Practice, vol. 2018, no. 2018.View/Download from: Publisher's site

 This paper examines the major priorities and prevailing values of firms highly regarded for